joelfiddes/cv-markdown/index.md

 ## Employment & Projects

-`2021`
-__Permian Global__ _Consultant_.
-Tool for automated retrieval and analysis of remote sensing datsets to estimate deforestation rates.

-`2020`
-__Permian Global__ _Consultant_.
-Supporting carbon prospecting projects through remote sensing analysis, code routines for carbon models.

-__ETH Zurich__ _Consultant_.
-Implementing mapping routines (remote sensing based models) for "Mapping Carbon Potential" project.

 `2018-24`
 __WSL Institute for Snow and Avalanche Research SLF__ _Research scientist_.
 Investigating snow processes in High Asia using models, EO data and field measurements under SNF project "From Cloud to Ground: Snow Accumulation in Extreme Environments".
+SDC funded projects in Central Asia CROMO-ADAPT (2021-2025) and WWCS together with CARITAS CH (2020-2024).
+Both projects focus on mountain related water and hazards nexus and collaborate with an extensive network of regional partners.

+`2020-2021`
+__Permian Global__ _Consultant_.
+Supporting carbon prospecting projects through remote sensing analysis, code routines for carbon models.
+Tools for automated retrieval and analysis of remote sensing datsets to estimate deforestation rates.

 `2018-20`
 __Landell Mills Ltd__ _Consultant_ <a href="https://joelfiddes.github.io/tajsnow/">Zarafshan River Basin Programme</a>, EU TA project with Ministry of Energy and Water Resources, Tajikistan.
 Develop pilot routines for monitoring and modelling snow based water resources.